Key Stage 3

 Assessment: There are four main assessment objectives.
 These are:

 - development of ideas through investigations, demonstrating critical understanding of sources,

 - refine work by exploring ideas, selecting and experimenting with appropriate media, materials, techniques and processes,

 - record ideas, observations and insights relevant to intentions as work progresses,

 - present a personal and meaningful response that realizes intentions and demonstrates understanding of visual language

 Students choose a starting point from 7 concepts given by AQA.

 Coursework: Coursework is ongoing over the two year course.
-Students work on three units which are submitted for assessment.
-In year 10 all students complete an “Food and Drink” project which includes research of other artists/art movements.
-In year 11 students are given a second project, which with the Food and Drink project is worth 60% of their GCSE grade.
-The third unit is the externally set assignment which is set by AQA and worth 40% of their GCSE grade.
+Students work on three projects which are submitted for assessment.
+In Year 10 all students complete an “Identity” project which includes research of other artists/art movements.
+In Year 11 students are given a second project, entitled "fragments" which with the Identity project is worth 60% of their GCSE grade.
+In January Year 11 are set the Externally Set Assignment which is set by AQA and worth 40% of their GCSE grade.
 Annotations and contextualising is an important part of the course, where students demonstrate their opinions and historical knowledge using correct art vocabulary.